 Driving while under the influence of alcohol massively increases your chances of being involved in a crash.

-Driving conditions vary hugely, depending on things like the weather and how much traffic is on the road.
-Learn how slowing down to suit the conditions can reduce your risk of serious injury in a crash.
+Driving conditions vary hugely, depending on things such as the weather and how much traffic is on the road.
+Slowing down to drive to the conditions can reduce your risk of serious injury in a crash.

 Travelling by bike is a great way to get around.
 Remember to be safe - be seen, wear good quality riding gear and take some lessons to fine tune your riding skills.
-Check out the Ride Forever website (external link) or if you ride a scooter, have a look at the Scooter Survival website (external link).
+Visit the Ride Forever website (external link).

 As a driver, it is your responsibility to make sure any children travelling in your vehicle are safely restrained.
-Keep your children safe with these tips and resources.
+Keep your children safe by making sure they are always in restraints that are properly fitted to the vehicle and the right size for each child.

-The Fleet Safety Programme aims at cutting the toll crashes take on businesses, injured workers and their families.
+The Fleet Safety Programme aims to reduce the toll crashes take on businesses, injured workers and their families.
 Fleet Safety (external link) has more information.

 Vehicle safety technology